Talus Pay Review (Formerly Talus Payments)

 Products & Services

-Fees & Rates
+Talus Pay Fees & Rates

-Aside from the POS software, which starts at $39/month, Talus Payments discloses no fee or rate information whatsoever on its website.
-This lack of disclosure isn’t that unusual in the processing industry, as fees and rates are highly variable and usually subject to some negotiation between the merchant and the sales agent.
+Talus Pay does not disclose any fee or rate information on its website.
+This lack of disclosure isn’t unusual in the processing industry, as fees and rates are highly variable and usually subject to negotiation between the merchant and the sales agent.

 While merchants may be able to extract an interchange-plus pricing agreement from Talus, every indication is that all pricing plans offered, by default, appear to use the more expensive tiered pricing model.
 We’ve seen numerous complaints from merchants about paying 4% or even higher for processing under these plans.